cloudmesh/cloudmesh-storage/README.md

 ### Configuration

-In the `cloudmesh4.yaml` file, refer the 'awss3' section under 'storage.
-In the credentials section under awss3, specify the access key id and secret access key which will be available under AWS IAM service -> Users -> Security Credentials.
-Also specify the default region where you would like your files to be stored.
+In the `cloudmesh4.yaml` file, the 'aws' section under 'storage' describes the parameters used to store files in AWS S3.
+In the credentials section under aws, specify the access key id and secret access key which will be available in the AWS console under AWS IAM service -> Users -> Security Credentials.
-Users would like to be contained within a container for easy maintenence.
-Default container(Bucket) can be specified in the credentails section.
+Container is the default Bucket which will be used to store the files in AWS S3.
+Region is the geographic area like us-east-1 which contains the bucket.
+Region is required to get a connection handle on the S3 Client or resource for that geographic area.
 Here is a sample.

 ```bash
 storage: